 lost its ranking as the third best-selling automobile

 manufacturer, slipping down to seventh in the

-Henry Ford had gone
+Henry Ford had gone through two bankruptcies,

 and couldn’t find financiers or suppliers